Dear MendMeShop,

 3-5% of athletes are forced to leave their sports career due to Achilles tendon overuse injuries that go untreated.

-Oral Medications can mask the pain but do not aid in the healing of Achilles tendonitis.
-Anti-inflammatories, cortisone injections, and pain killers can cause Achilles tendonitis to worsen.
+Medications mask the pain but do very little in the healing of Achilles tendonitis.

 A fully ruptured tendon REQUIRES surgery.
 It will not heal on its own.